 There is nothing quite as motivating in life as a good old-fashioned public embarrassment.

+What I’m about to tell you happened a number of years ago.
 I wish that I could say that I was in the infancy of my photographic life- but the truth is I’d been at it for a number of years.

 This held my interest for a number of years- until I came to the realization that I hated my job, and I really wanted to do something with my life that I enjoyed, and I was quite sure that photography was it.

 I’ve never been great at math.
 But, I am good enough to figure out that I wasn’t going to be able to support my family photographing barns and old wooden fences.
 As I began my journey toward becoming a professional photographer- two things came to light… Photograph by Kent DuFault I was trying to create awesome, professional level, photographs of people.
 However, I was going about it like I was shooting old barns and fences.
 It was during this process of training myself that some of my most embarrassing moments occurred.
 And, I’m not lying when I tell you this… every embarrassing moment, every missed opportunity, every botched job- occurred because I didn’t understand how light worked.